mayu-live/framework/README.md

 # Description

-Mayu is a live streaming server side component-based VirtualDOM rendering framework written in Ruby.
+Mayu is a live updating server side component-based VirtualDOM rendering framework written in Ruby.

 Everything runs on the server, except for a tiny little runtime that